Wang Zelong to Miranda Qu: Meet 10 of the youngest billionaires in Asia

 Age: 36

-The co-founder and vice president of the jewellery company DR Corp Ltd, Lu Yiwen, is a self-made billionaire and has an estimated net worth of USD 2.5 billion (INR 20633 crores approx).
+The co-founder and vice president of the jewellery company DR Corp Ltd, Lu Yiwen, is a self-made billionaire and has an estimated net worth of USD 2.5 billion.

 The company deals with manufacturing and selling jewellery, mostly diamond rings and provides services such as ring repairing and cleaning.
 DR Corp Ltd went public on the Shenzhen Stock Exchange in 2021.